cross-leonard/rubiks-cube-model/README.md

-# Minimal Rubik's Cube Model
+# Rubik's Cube Model

-This small Python project provides a data representation of a 3x3 Rubik's Cube and a simple CLI to apply scrambles.
+This Python project provides a data representation of a 3x3 Rubik's Cube and a simple CLI to apply scrambles.

 Only two modules are required: `cube.py` (the cube model) and `main.py` (a tiny entrypoint to apply a scramble and print the cube).